Unity-Technologies/DOTS-training-samples/README.md

   </summary>

    <ul>
-<li></li>
 <li>Mice spawn at frequent, randomized intervals in the top and bottom corners.
 The top mice head down.
 The bottom mice head up.</li>
 <li>At start of play, walls are randomly placed between grid cells.</li>
 <li>Cats and mice travel on the grid, changing direction when they hit a wall or travel over an arrow.</li>
 <li>Cats spawn in random squares.
 When a cat and mouse intersect, the mouse is eaten.</li>
-<li>When a mouse hits a player's 'home base' (one of the four dots placed near the center of the grid), the mouse disappers, and the player is awarded a point.</li>
+<li>When a mouse hits a player's 'home base' (one of the four dots placed near the center of the grid), the mouse disappears, and the player is awarded a point.</li>
 <li>Players can place arrows in cells of the board.
 The green player places green arrows, the red player places red arrows, etc. A player cannot place their arrows in a cell occupied by an arrow of another player.</li>
 <li>Once a player has three arrows on the board, their next placed arrow removes their oldest arrow on the board.</li>
 <li>Only one player is human.
 The AI players just place their arrows randomly at random intervals.</li>